-The Web server certificate is used for the following purposes:
+The web server certificate is used for the following purposes:

-- With Web browsers to connect to the Sentinel Web user interface. - Establish trust relationships for the REST API calls between Sentinel instances.
+- With web browsers to connect to the Sentinel Main interface. - Establish trust relationships for the REST API calls between Sentinel instances.
 For example, it is used when configuring Data Federation.

-If the Web server certificate is not signed by a well-known CA and you connect to the Sentinel Web user interface, Sentinel displays the Connection is Untrusted message.
+If the web server certificate is not signed by a well-known CA and you connect to the Sentinel Main interface, Sentinel displays the Connection is Untrusted message.